mdkmax/meps/meps/README.md

 service.
 Adding a page for a user to send email would make the project more user-friendly.

+Also, adding clear uptime status for each mail provider would be useful in informing the user of outages.

 ### Dynamic Configs

 By changing the config file to specify the module, class name, and API key of